 If students are interested in applying for the student loan programs, they should first complete the Free Application for Federal Student Aid (FAFSA).
 Specific information from this need analysis must be on hand before eligibility for the student loan can be determined.
-In addition, a separate loan application will be needed.
+In addition, a separate loan application will be needed on the RSCC website.